-One of the first components I created on AWS cloud was an EC2 instance by watching hands-on tutorials.
+One of the first components I created on the AWS cloud was an Amazon Elastic Compute Cloud (Amazon EC2) instance by watching hands-on tutorials.
 Little did I know about the infrastructure bits that went behind that.
-In this note, I list down the AWS infrastructure and their specific configurations that I created to host an EC2 instance using Terraform.
-To make this use case a bit interesting, I added the capability to access the internet from the EC2 instance.
-While I was trying to learn the underlying concepts, I came across numerous videos that demoed how to host an EC2 in AWS using the console.
-However, I was not sure how many of these approaches were secure or, said differently, had security as a top consideration.
+In this note, I list the AWS infrastructure and the configurations I created to host an Amazon EC2 instance using Terraform.
+To make this use case a bit interesting, I added the capability to access the internet from the Amazon EC2 instance.
+While I was trying to learn the underlying concepts, I came across numerous videos that demoed how to host an Amazon EC2 in AWS using the console.
+However, I was unsure how many of these approaches were secure or, said differently, had security as a top consideration.

-An AWS EC2 instance is a virtual machine that you host in a virtual private cloud.
-I required a few infrastructure components before I could create an EC2 instance in my AWS account.
+An Amazon EC2 instance is a virtual machine you host in a private cloud.
+I required a few infrastructure components before I could create an Amazon EC2 instance in my AWS account.
 These were: